 - Baking soda (part of baking powder): NaHCO3

-- Starch (part of flour): (C6H10O5)n (that’s something new as well, the n indicates it can be a long chain of these groups of molecules)
+- Starch (part of flour): (C6H10O5)n (the n indicates it can be a long chain of these groups of molecules)

 - One of the fatty acids in butter (palmitic acid): C16H32O2